heksaani/database-application/README.md

 Features of the application include:
 - User login and registration (x)
-- User can create tasks for themselves, these are only visible for themselves and can be edited and deleted by the user (z)
+- User can create tasks for themselves, these are only visible for themselves and can be edited and deleted by the user (x)
 - Leaders can create groups and add users to the groups (x)
 - Leaders can create tasks for group, and only leader can delete tasks in this group (x)
 - Tasks can have status of completed, in progress or not started, or late (x)